bocoup/PMC-Webpack-Workshop/multiple_entry_example/README.md

  Access the site at: [http://localhost:9000](http://localhost:9000)

+## Builds

+`npm run build`  builds the site as is

+`npm run build:perf` builds the site with the common's chunk plugin enabled to utilize browser caching

 ## The "App"
 This application exists just for the purpose of the webpack bundle analysis webcast.
 It was build off a free template design called TwoColors, created by [TEMPLATED](http://templated.co).
 It's static, full of lorem ipsum, and the original design is broken out into react components.
 It's built in a way to showcase common issues that come up when working on a modular application with webpack.